-6thSense — tactile egocentric datasets for dexterous robotics
+6thSense — tactile capture hardware for dexterous robotics

 Robots have five senses.
 We are building the sixth.